robenkleene/veep.vim/README.md

 # Veep

+## Veep

+Veep is a plugin for operating on part of lines with `ex` commands.

+Veep ("V" for visual selection because all the commands require a range [that's usually set by a visual selection], and "P" for pipe, because all the commands act like a shell pipe taking the visual selection as input) is a Vim plugin that adds helper commands for working with shell commands in Vim.

+Veep itself started as a fork of `vis.vim` to tweak whitespace behavior slightly, but over time it's drifted enough in implementation and features to warrent being released separately.

+Veep started as a personal fork with slightly different whitespace handling than the original, but over time has been iterated enough to release separately

+## `vis.vim`

 Veep is an update to [`vis.vim`](https://www.vim.org/scripts/script.php?script_id=1195).
 Veep (for "visual pipe") focuses around the `:B` command from `vis.vim`, renaming it to `:P` (for pipe). `:P` takes an Ex command (i.e., what's typed at the [Vim command-line](https://vimhelp.org/cmdline.txt.html) after `:`) as an argument and applies it to the *visual selection*.

 Ex commands, named after the [Ex](https://en.wikipedia.org/wiki/Ex_(text_editor)) editor, which is a [line editor](https://en.wikipedia.org/wiki/Line_editor) (like [ed](https://en.wikipedia.org/wiki/Ed_(software)).
 A line editor a type of text editor that edits lines of text one at a time ([Vi](https://en.wikipedia.org/wiki/Vi_(text_editor), Vim's predecessor, is named such for *vi*sual editor, "visual" here means it shows the text buffer, whereas line editors do not show the text buffer.
 Instead, line editors use commands to display lines, e.g., `5n` moves to line five and then prints the contents of that line).